-GSA (Gay Straight Alliance) is a club that meets every two weeks over the lunch hour.
-It is a safe space available to all students -- students who identify as LGBTQ, allies, or students who simply want to learn more.
+GSA (Gay Straight Alliance) is a club that meets every 2 weeks over the lunch hour.
+It is a safe space available to all students - students who identify as LGBTQ, allies, or students who simply want to learn more.
 Snacks and refreshments provided.

 Riding The Wave: Managing Intense Emotions